 I have six months of the year in each book, and it became much more affordable when a lovely lady at my neighborhood copy center charged me for letter sized paper instead of legal sized paper and let the mistake slide.
 Thank you, error margins in giant corporate budgets!

 Since I wanted to give something back but couldn’t ship out boxes of these babies, I thought that a printable version inspired by my planner design would be a way to share some of the organization love…

 Note: This is a free download for personal use only.

-The headings are in the Pantone colour of the year for 2013 (excuse me while I adjust my over sized black rimmed glasses), I’ve kept the self care prompts in and added a short to do list along with a bigger “To Schedule” area where you can pop in things that come up during the day without automatically making them your next top priority.
+The headings are in the Pantone colour of the year for 2013 (excuse me while I adjust my glasses), I’ve kept the self care prompts in and added a short to do list along with a bigger “To Schedule” area where you can pop in things that come up during the day without automatically making them your next top priority.